GoogleCloudPlatform/django-demo-app-unicodex/docs/20-setup-sql.md

 export DATABASE_URL=postgres://$USERNAME:${PASSWORD}@//cloudsql/$PROJECT_ID:$REGION:$INSTANCE_NAME/$DATABASE_NAME
 ```

-For convenience, later we will also need a smaller version of this string, which just our absolute Cloud SQL Instance identifer:
+For convenience, later we will also need a smaller version of this string, which just our absolute Cloud SQL Instance identifier:

 ```shell,exclude
 export DATABASE_INSTANCE=$PROJECT_ID:$REGION:$INSTANCE_NAME